jseto/wp-wish-to-go/wish-to-go/README.md

 5. To show the wish heart ❤️ in the post title, fill the `country`, `city` and `activity` custom fields in the edit post page.
 6. To add a wish heart ❤️ in an arbitrary position in the post, use the `wishwidget` _shortcode_ in the form `[wishwidget country="ES" city="Barcelona" activity="Museu Dalí"]`.
 More details on parameters can be found at [Wish To Go website](https://wish-to-go.com/plugin-documentation)
 7. To hide the wish counter go to the plugin settings page.
-8. To show the trip planner in the sidebar, look in the widgets area.
+8. To show the trip planner in the sidebar, look in the widgets' area.

 ## Screenshots